 As part of a long-term project by the United States International Boundary and Water Commission (USIBWC) to manage the Rio Grande Canalization Project—the 105-mile stretch between Percha Diversion Dam and the American Dam near El Paso—the commission has set aside funding for two projects, one dedicated to habitat restoration on nine pilot project sites and the other to establish an environmental water rights transaction program.
 To date, more than two hundred acres of saltcedar has been cleared and more than ten thousand cottonwoods and willow trees and shrub have been planted.

-That funding was granted to the U.S. Fish and Wildlife Service (FWS), which passed money for the water transactions project through the nonprofit National Fish and Wildlife Federation (NFWF).
+That funding was granted to the U.S. Fish and Wildlife Service (FWS), which passed money for the water transactions project through the nonprofit National Fish and Wildlife Foundation (NFWF).
 NFWF released a request for proposals, and awarded the contract to Audubon New Mexico.

 In cooperation with the Elephant Butte Irrigation District (EBID), the nonprofits are seeking willing sellers, lessors, and donors of water rights—who will be compensated for water at the market rate.
 Having looked upriver to legal altercations between farmers and environmentalists in the Middle Rio Grande, farmers in the district did have their doubts, says Bardwell.
 The lower Rio Grande is fully adjudicated, and farmers worried the transactions might not be voluntary.
 For the program to work, farmers need to know they won’t incur liability under the Endangered Species Act if their water helps create new habitat for the endangered bird.